CreevekCZ/eterny_task/README.md

   - children is not a list of objects but an object that contains keys that then contain lists of objects.
 - After the analysis, I decided not to strongly type every value but mostly keep data as strings to ensure that the assignment of displaying values in a table goes smoothly.
 - Because of the specific shape of the data, there is a need for unit tests that ensure that parsing and formatting work correctly, and it also improves the developer experience
+- Data could be a lot larger in the real-world so I decided to use an isolate for parsing the JSON data to avoid blocking the UI thread.

 - I created a custom DateTime parse function that handles the proprietary format and converts it to a standard DateTime object.
 - I used the `timezone` package to handle timezones and ensure that the date is displayed correctly in the user's local timezone.